 So what about artificial Christmas trees?
 It is certainly easy to understand their appeal, particularly today when artificial trees look so real!
 No mess and some even come with the lights already fitted.
 The branches and needles look so realistic that it would be difficult to tell the difference.
 Also they appeal because their shape is uniform without looking too rigid.
 Finally, the range of colours from green to gold to silver to red cater for individual colour themed decorations.

-In the early days, trees were decorated with apples, nuts, dates and paper flowers together with wax candles.
+In the early days, trees were decorated with apples, nuts, dates and paper flowers together with candles.
 In 1882 an associate of Thomas Edison invented the first tiny electric lights, which then became the fairy lights that now adorn Christmas trees.
-The first known Christmas tree to go up in England was at the Queen’s Lodge in Windsor.
-This was put up by the German born, Queen Charlotte in 1800.
+The first known Christmas tree to go up in England was at the Queen’s Lodge in Windsor put up by the German born Queen Charlotte in 1800.
 However, photographs of Queen Victoria, Prince Albert and their children decorating their Christmas tree really gave them more widespread appeal.